An Efficient Data Retrieval Parallel Reeb Graph Algorithm: Morse Theory and Reeb Graphs

-If $f$ is a Morse function on a surface then, up to a change of coordinates, the surface around a critical point $f$ takes one of the three shapes illustrated in Figure \ref{minmaxsaddle}.
-More formally we have the following important Lemma: \begin{lemma} (Morse Lemma) Let $M$ be a smooth surface, $f:M \longrightarrow \mathbb{R}$ be a smooth function and $p$ be a non-degenerate critical point of $f$.
-We can choose a chart $(\phi,U)$ around $p$ such that $f \circ \phi^{-1}$ takes exactly one of the following three forms: \\ \begin{enumerate}
+If $f$ is a Morse function on a surface, then, up to a change of coordinates, the surface around a critical point $f$ has one of the simple forms as appear in Figure \ref{minmaxsaddle}.
+More formally, we have the following important Lemma: \begin{lemma} (Morse Lemma) Let $M$ be a smooth surface, $f:M \longrightarrow \mathbb{R}$ be a smooth function, and $p$ be a non-degenerate critical point of $f$.
+We can choose a chart $(\phi,U)$ around $p$ such that $f \circ \phi^{-1}$ takes exactly one of the following three forms: \begin{enumerate}